 Recently I had the luxury of traveling by myself for a few days to the Georgia coast.
 While I’ve traveled plenty, this was only my second trip without the kids or husband (and the first was for work.)
 It’s not often we moms put ourselves first and I reveled in the fact I had an entire hotel room, with a balcony, to myself.
 It hit me on this trip that I felt guilty, missed my kids, yet still enjoyed every part of my solo adventure.
-That in fact, it’s okay to travel solo.
+That in fact, it’s okay and even necessary to travel solo.

 Why You Need to Travel Solo

 The number one reason to travel solo…guilt.
 While doing research for this article, I found a lot of moms deal with guilt while leaving your children.
-I get it, I do.
+I get it, I do too.
 But I know we also hear time and time again we need to take time for ourselves, you can’t fill from an empty cup, etc. That extends to travel too.
 I’m not here to tell you to not have guilt.
 Have it.
 It means you care.
 But also learn from it.

 You also need to rediscover who you are, before spouse, before kids.
 It’s important as your kids grow older they start to see you as a person with interests, rather than the person who does everything for them.
 You are the person they can befriend when they reach adulthood.
 It may seem a long time away, but it’ll happen before you know it.
 Being the person you are, not only mom, will be the person they confide in and trust.